Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 \begin{remark} For an internal probability measure $\nu$ on ${^*}T$, whenever $L\nu \circ \st^{-1}$ is a probability measure on the underlying topological space $T$, we typically call the measure $L\nu \circ \st^{-1}$ as being obtained by ``pushing down'' the Loeb measure $L\nu$.
-In fact, Albeverio et al. \cite[Section 3.4]{Albeverio} denotes $L\nu \circ \st^{-1}$ by $\st(L\nu)$, calling it the standard part of $\nu$.
-Theorem \ref{Landers and Rogge main result} makes this precise by showing that $L\nu \circ \st^{-1}$ is indeed nearstandard to $\nu \in {^*}\pt$ when we equip the space of probability measures $\pt$ with a natural topology.
-In Section \ref{Radon subsection}, we show that the subset $\prt$ of Radon probability measures on $T$ is Hausdorff, which will allow us to show that $L\nu \circ \st^{-1}$ is actually \textit{the} standard part of $\nu$ as an element of ${^*}\prt$ (see Theorem \ref{Radon Landers and Rogge main result}). \end{remark}
+In fact, Albeverio et al. \cite[Section 3.4]{Albeverio} denotes $L\nu \circ \st^{-1}$ by ``$\st(L\nu)$'', calling it the standard part of $\nu$.
+Theorem \ref{Landers and Rogge main result} makes this more precise by showing that, in this case, the measure $L\nu \circ \st^{-1}$ is indeed nearstandard to $\nu \in {^*}\pt$ when we equip the space of probability measures $\pt$ with the $A$-topology. \end{remark}

+Since the subset $\prt$ of Radon probability measures on $T$ is Hausdorff, the above theorem allows us to show that if $\nu \in {^*}\prt$ is such that $L\nu \circ \st^{-1} \in \prt$ (a sufficient condition for which is provided by Theorem \ref{Albeverio theorem}), then $L\nu \circ \st^{-1}$ is actually \textit{the} standard part of $\nu$ as an element of ${^*}\prt$.
+Indeed, Lemma \ref{useful standard inverse relation} may be invoked to obtain this result as a consequence of Theorem \ref{Landers and Rogge main result}.
+More precisely, we have the following corollary.